Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8B

 Memory Aid

-Real-World Application
+Real-World Example

 You're using a digital system with multiple users.
 Each user is assigned specific time slots - user 1 transmits in slots 1, 4, 7..., user 2 transmits in slots 2, 5, 8..., etc. This is TDM - the signals share the same frequency channel by using different time periods.
 All users can use the full bandwidth during their assigned slots.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Time division multiplexing, TDM, Time slots, Digital multiplexing
+Time division multiplexing TDM Time slots Digital multiplexing

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8B topic.